lucasheyd/meme-coin-launcher-intentkit/README.md

-# 🚀 Meme Coin Launch Assistant - IntentKit
+# 🚀 Meme Coin Launch Assistant

-> **Transform any idea into a viral meme coin in 60 seconds using AI + Blockchain**
+> **Transform any idea into a viral meme coin concept in seconds using AI + Blockchain**

-An autonomous AI agent built with IntentKit that generates creative meme coin concepts and can deploy them on Base network via Coinbase Developer Platform.
+An autonomous AI agent built with IntentKit that generates creative meme coin concepts and can deploy them on Base network via Coinbase Developer Platform integration.

 ## 🎯 **What It Does**